-For the 2017-18 school year, the CAASPP consists of several key components, including:
+For the 2019-20 school year, the CAASPP consists of several key components, including:

-California Alternate Assessments (CAA) test includes both ELA/literacy and mathematics in grades 3-8 and 11.
+California Alternate Assessments (CAA) test includes both ELA/literacy and mathematics in grades 3-8 and 11 and science in grades 5, 8 and high school.
 The CAA is given to those students with the most significant cognitive disabilities whose current individualized education program (IEP) designates an alternate include ELA/literacy and mathematics in grades 3-8 and 11.
 Smarter Balanced Assessments are designed to measure student progress toward college and career readiness.